-To provide a national leadership role to the Canadian Law Enforcement Community on e-Crime related criminal investigations.
+Provide a national leadership role to the Canadian law enforcement community on criminal activity involving technology.